Madeleine de Scudéry: Legacy

 Madeleine de Scudéry was part of a movement in the late Renaissance in England and France where women used classical rhetorical theory for their own.
 She revised discourse to be modeled on conversation rather than public speaking, favoring that as a means of rhetoric, the speaker in the salon built on the ideas of the speaker before them, opting for consensus rather than argument.
 She is one of the central figures associated with the "salon" conversation and letter writing.

 Cultural references

 Controversial in her own era, Mademoiselle de Scudéry was satirized by Molière in his plays Les Précieuses ridicules (1659) and Les Femmes savantes (1672) and by Antoine Furetière in his Roman Bourgeois (1666).

+Arabella, the protagonist of Charlotte Lennox's 1752 novel, The Female Quixote, mistakenly believes that the romances written by Madamoiselle de Scudery are historically accurate accounts of antiquity that also reflect the realities of contemporary life.
+After she is visited by a clergyman towards the end of the novel, Arabella comes to the conclusion that de Scudery's works are ridiculous, frivolous and unhealthy.

 The 19th century German writer E.T.A.
 Hoffmann wrote what is usually referred to as the first German-language detective story, featuring Scudéry as the central figure.
 "Das Fräulein von Scuderi" (Mademoiselle de Scudery) is still widely read today, and is the origin of the "Cardillac syndrome" in psychology.